WalletWasabi/WasabiDoc/docs/using-wasabi/WalletGeneration.md

 But whoever has both, gets full access to all the transaction history and gains control over every satoshi locked up in this wallet.

 :::danger Backup your recovery words!
-Without the recovery words (Seed phrase) and the password, you cannot recover your wallet.
+Without the recovery words (Seed phrase) AND the password, you cannot recover your wallet.
-So tripple check that you have a proper backup!
+So triple check that you have a proper backup!
-Make sure the backup is separate from the password.
+Make sure the backup is stored separately from the password.
 :::

 ![](/WalletManagerRecoveryWords.png)